These pickled red onions are as flavorful as they are easy! This easy pickled red onion recipe is the perfect topping to almost any dish!

-- In a sealable mason jar, add the sliced onions, sliced garlic, and optional red pepper flakes.
+- In a sealable heatproof mason jar, add in the sliced red onions, sliced garlic, and optional red pepper flakes.
 Carefully pour in the pickling liquid (I transferred it to a measuring cup before pouring for safety and less mess).
 Seal the jar and give it a good shake.
 Place in the refrigerator and allow to chill/pickle for an hour before enjoying.

 - Maple syrup is a sugar substitute, you can use regular sugar if desired